zgimbutas/fmmlib3d/INSTALL.md

 `make test-openmp`

-When requested to `ENTER n`, a good number to enter is 10000 (do not format this as 1e4, since it can only read integer formats).

-Errors in outputs close to machine precision should be reported.

 To prevent segfaults in fortran executables with openmp, you will want to do the following in your shell: